meiyi1986/vuw-ecco/content/authors/boxiong-tan/_index.md

   - Alumni
 ---

 Dr. Boxiong Tan was a PhD student working with A/Prof. Hui Ma and A/Prof. Yi Mei during 2016-2020.
-He is now Data Scientist at Westpac New Zealand.
+He is now a Data Scientist at Westpac New Zealand.
 He is motivated with expertise in modeling, analysis, and reporting, customer engagement, academic research, and big data system development.